dimasvas/jquery-live-search/README.md

 ### beforeRender
 Method is called after response has been received.
 Here must be specified property that holds data collection.
-Method gives possibility to work with nay data structure with no backend changes.
+Method gives possibility to work with nay data structure with no backend changes.<br>
 Required.

 For example json response is: